Call for papers

 - Public-Private Innovation

-Track chairs: Thomas Hoholm, Norwegian School of Business, email@example.com.
+Track chairs: Thomas Hoholm, BI Norwegian Business School, email@example.com.
 Tuija Mainela, University of Oulu, firstname.lastname@example.org.
 Majbritt R. Evald, University of Southern Denmark, email@example.com.

 - Women’s entrepreneurship